 You can have a simple and cost effective kitchen like ours in the image above, you could buy an all-in-one bench style unit with a sink from a store, or you could go the custom made route if you have a trailer or some kind of RV.

 The level of detail in the image might not all be necessary on short trips, or it might for some of you require more bench and storage space.
-But you can at least see that you don't need a special purpose or custom built unit for it to be perfectly functional.
+But you can at least see that you don't need a special purpose or custom built unit for your camp kitchen setup to be perfectly functional.

-Of course you need something to cook on, and for most campers that will involve a combination of gas cooking as well as a campfire.
+Of course you need something to cook on, and for most people that will involve a combination of gas cooking as well as a campfire.